kimgorc/liri-node-app/README.md

     node liri.js concert-this
 <img width="881" alt="Screen Shot 2019-05-17 at 2 58 15 PM" src="https://user-images.githubusercontent.com/46636249/57958393-8b6af600-78b4-11e9-86a1-65b50a9ee30d.png">

-Note: concer-this will defaulty to "Jonas Brothers" if user does not input an artist
+Note: concert-this will defaulty to "Jonas Brothers" if user does not input an artist

     node liri.js concert-this daya